Youth Development Specialist - San Francisco

 New Door has a vibrant team approach to our work with transitional age youth.
 All Youth Development Specialists work collaboratively to develop and execute youth programs, provide individual case management and support to a young person, and participate in the broader Bay Area youth employment community.
 New Door emphasizes an outcome-focused approach to youth development and places high value on the power of relationships to transform the lives of the young people we serve.
 The ideal candidate will share our commitment to personal integrity and advancing equity.

-New Door clients represent a population of under-served youth in San Francisco.
+New Door clients represent a population of historically excluded youth in San Francisco.
 A typical client profile has a combination of critical risk factors: a background in foster care, justice system involvement, significant substance abuse histories, experience of homelessness, connection with gang activity, and lack of positive adult supports.

 About the Position: